Septian David Maulana: 2017 season

-Septian scored his first goal of the new season on 15 April 2017, opening the scoring from header in a 2–1 lose with South Kalimantan club PS Barito Putera.
-On 28 April, he give assists a equalizer goal by Marclei Santos in Mitra Kukar's 2–2 draw over Madura United.
+Septian scored his first goal of the new season on 15 April 2017, opening the scoring from header in a 2–1 lose with South Kalimantan club Barito Putera.
+On 28 April, he give assists an equalizer goal by Marclei Santos in Mitra Kukar's 2–2 draw over Madura United.
 On 3 May, Septian scored his second league goal of the season, scoring in the 55th minute and give another assists to Anindito Wahyu in Mitra Kukar's 3–2 home win over Persela Lamongan.

 On 15 June, he assisted a further two goals in Kukar's 3–1 victory over Persegres Gresik United.
 On 7 October, he was involved in Mitra Kukar's 2–4 away win over Persegres Gresik United, scoring in the 51st minute.
 He was subbed off in the 65th minute, for suffering an injury which would saw him recover, he said that this injury was already present before the national team training camp and against Sriwijaya.
 He then scored a free kick against Persiba Balikpapan on 10 November in the game week 34 of Liga 1, in a 3–2 lose at Batakan Stadium.
 Through his goal, he was paired to Portuguese international Cristiano Ronaldo, because of similar knuckleball free kick technique, as well as being the best goal of the 2017 Liga 1 season.
 He won the award when it was announced at the Liga 1 Awarding Night event at Mulia Hotel, Senayan, Jakarta on 22 December.
 He beat goal nominations from Zulham Zamrun, Samsul Arif, Terens Puhiri, and Irfan Bachdim.
 Through the club official Instagram account, it was announced he would then extended his stay at the club until end the 2018 season.
 He contributed with 19 league appearances, scored 4 goals and 6 assists during his 2017 season.